-E4 Where a residue has been identified and quantified using a single test portion, and the residue does not exceed the MRL, the reported result should be that measured using the detection technique considered to be the most accurate.
-Where results are obtained by two or more equally accurate techniques, the mean value may be reported.
+E3 Where the same homogenised sample is analysed by two techniques, the result should be that obtained using the technique which is considered to be the most accurate.
+Where two results are obtained by two equally accurate techniques or by replicate measurements using the same technique, the mean of the result should be reported.
+Where two or more test portions have been analysed, the arithmetic mean of the results obtained from each portion should be reported.
+Where good comminution and/or mixing of samples has been undertaken, the RSD of replicate results of the test portions should normally not exceed 30%, especially for residues that are significantly above the RL.

-E5 Where two or more test portions have been analysed, the arithmetic mean of the most accurate results obtained from each portion should be reported.
-Where good comminution and/or mixing of samples has been undertaken, the RSD of replicate results of the test portions should normally not exceed 30% for residues significantly above the LOQ.
-Close to the LOQ, the variation may be higher and additional caution is required in deciding whether or not a limit has been exceeded.
-Alternatively, the limits for repeatability, or reproducibility, given in Reg.
-546/2011, may be applied, although these do not incorporate sub-sampling error (which is particularly important when undertaking dithiocarbamate or fumigant analyses).
+In case there are only two replicates the relative difference of the individual results should not exceed 30% of the mean.
+Close to the RL, the variation may be higher and additional caution is required in deciding whether or not this limit has been exceeded.

-E6 In general, residues data do not have to be adjusted for recovery when the mean recovery is within the range of 70-120%.
-If residues data are adjusted for recovery, then this must be stated.
-Exceedances of the MRL must be supported by individual recovery results (from the same batch) within the range of the mean recovery (70-120%) $\pm 2 \times RSD$ , at least for the repeat confirmatory analyses.
-If recovery within this range cannot be achieved, enforcement action is not necessarily precluded, but the risk of relatively poor accuracy must be taken into account.
-It is then highly recommended to correct for recovery, preferably by using standard addition or isotopically labeled standards, for all cases of MRL exceedances.
+In general, residues data do not have to be adjusted for recovery when the mean recovery is within the range of 70-120%.
+If residues data are adjusted for recovery, then this must be stated in the report.
+Exceedances of the MRL must be supported by individual recovery results (from the same batch) within the range of the mean recovery (70-120%) \pm 2 x RSD, at least for the repeat confirmatory analyses.
+If a recovery within this range cannot be achieved, enforcement action is not necessarily precluded, but the risk of relatively poor accuracy must be taken into account.
+It is then highly recommended to correct for recovery, preferably by using standard addition or isotopically labelled standards, for all cases of MRL exceedances.